-The site person-in-charge is responsible for ensuring the safety of the operation against accidental detonation from all sources that may include stray electrical currents, electrical charges and radio transmissions.
+The site person in charge is responsible for ensuring the safety of the operation against accidental detonation from all sources that may include stray electrical currents, electrical charges and radio transmission.

-PART VI. - EXPLORATION.
+PART 6. - EXPLORATION.

-84. APPLICATION OF PART VI.
+84. APPLICATION OF PART 6.

-Unless otherwise specified to the contrary, the provisions of Part VI shall apply to geophysical, geological and/or their related operations carried out in the search for petroleum.
+Unless otherwise specified to the contrary, the provisions of Part 6 shall apply to geophysical, geological and/or their related operations carried out in search for petroleum.